 28. Wix

 The Wix platform allows users to easily create their own websites with no coding required.
-The platform has several templates for users to choose from and customise their websites to their liking.
+The platform has several templates for users to choose from and customize their websites to their liking.

 Wix home page